 Japanese bank notes and coins

 There are four types of coins in Japan.
-I think the coins you mostly use are 100 yen and 10 yen.
+Expect to use the 100 yen and 10 yen coin often.

 Payment in Japan

 There are still many stores that accept cash only